Skip to main content

 What are the course requirements?

 The courses Swarthmore students typically take to meet the premed requirements are: Bio 1 and 2; Chem 10/11, Chem 22, 32 and 38; Physics 3/3L and 4/4L; Math 15 and Stat 11; and any two English courses.
 Some medical schools have particular or advanced math or science course requirements.
-The MCAT exam now includes a social and behavioral science component.
+The MCAT exam also includes a social and behavioral science component.
 Psychology 1 and any sociology or anthropology course are recommended to prepare for the test.

 Can I use AP credit to fulfill my premed requirements?